levinwil/AirStar/README.md

-# Motion-Tracking
+# AirStar

 ## Goals
 The following goals are very rough and subject to change:
-**Current Goal** - train a model to classify movement of the hand and arm for any application you could possibly think of
+**Current Goal** - train a model to classify movement of the hand and arm for any application you could possibly think of using EMG signals
-**Long-Term Goal** - train a model to classify full-body movement
-**Alternate Goal** - train an EEG-fed model to detect bipolar episodes and/or sentiment/emotion
+**Long-Term Goal** - train a model to classify full-body movement using EMG signals **Alternate Goal** - train a model to detect bipolar episodes and/or sentiment/emotion using EEG signals (or possibly EMG depending on how much noise is introduced by the skull for EEG)

 ## Dependencies
 numpy